ExperimentsHNL/popper-design/overview.md

 cost a few hundred dollars rather than several thousand?

 Along comes Popper to the rescue!

+It consists of four pieces:

+1. **Popper SDK** -- a set of tools based on Unity 3D game engine that the reseacher uses on their local computer to design experiments in the form of short multiplayer games;

+2. **Experiments Library** -- GitHub-based online repository used for storing and sharing source code, as well as binary files of developed experiments;

+3. **Researcher Site** -- a website that the researcher uses to launch and monitor online trials based on the experiments available in the **Experiments Library**;

+4. **Player Site** -- a website that players (experimental subjects) use to browse and participate in trials launched by the researchers.

 Using the Popper SDK, Rina creates an experiment using [uScript](http://forum.unity3d.com/threads/84594-Introducing-the-uScript-Visual-Scripting-Tool-for-Unity!), an intuitive visual scripting tool.
 She does not need to know a single line of